sit downHow to be a Good Host as the Toastmaster of the Evening

 After that it is your turn.

-Then for each of the speakers, you call their evaluator to give the objectives, introduce the speaker and have him/her give their speech.
+For each of the speakers, you call their evaluator to give the objectives, introduce the speaker and have him/her give their speech.
 After each speech take 2 minutes for written feedback from the audience.
 Repeat until all speeches are done.
 Ask the audience to vote for best speech.

 After the speeches ask the Table Topics Master to the stage to explain table topics.

 Take the count of who will join us for drinks and dinner and start the break.